 3) Gift cards presented on a metal letter

 We love this idea!
-Using a metal letter, you can create the cutest gift card display that then also serves as part of a fabulous gift!
+Using a metal letter, you can create the cutest gift card display that also serves as part of a fabulous gift!

 We bought this one at Hobby Lobby, where you can find them in many styles and sizes.
 The key to making this one, though, is using a metal letter since magnets attach the flowers and gift cards.